UBC-MOAD/docs/python_packaging/pkg_structure.rst

 The 6 files are:

+* :ref:`PyprojectTomlFile` that contains the build system requirements and build backend tools to use for creation of the package
 * :ref:`PkgSetupCfgFile` that contains the package metadata and :kbd:`setuptools` options for creation of the package
 * :ref:`PkgSetupPyFile` that is the Python module that the :kbd:`setuptools` packaging utility uses to create the package, and that :command:`pip` uses to install it
 * :ref:`PkgReadmeRstFile` that provides the long description of the package
 * :ref:`PkgLicenseFile` that contains the legal text of the Apache License, Version 2.0 license for the package
 * :ref:`PkgReadthedocsYmlFile` that provides configuration for building the docs to the https://readthedocs.org service
-* :ref:`RequirementsTxtFile` that records the full list of packages and their versions used for recent development work

 The 4 sub-directories are: